GaypataponALT/OdenpaStudio-translated-lyrics/README.md

 This is where you translate lyrics in the folders.
-The only albums or singles that we don't have are LOLICOM ろりろりかんぱにー and おでんぱ☆最終決戦 so if you have it then please rip the tracks and make scans of the booklet and send them here.
 Some folders may have a booklet scan with the lyrics and some folders may have text files but if not then please make sure to add in your booklet scans if you have the album or single, If you had translated a song then please upload it to the album or single folder.